 This course is designed for early childhood administrators or those preparing for an administrative position in an early care and education program.
 The course analyzes the principles of human resources and financial management including budgets and financial reports; quality programming and financial considerations; and raising revenue.
 The course helps develop a deeper understanding of the relationships between staffing and financing in the multiple aspects of a quality early childhood program.
 Both center-based administrators as well as family child care providers taking this course will learn how the finances of a program can influence decisions in all areas of programming.
 (3 credits)

-- ECE 250 Administration and Supervision in Early Childhood Programs or permission of instructor
+- ECE 250 Administration and Supervision in Early Childhood Programs

 Program Learning Outcomes (PLOs)